 Why is this important?
 If you're running Windows 8, then you can install OverDrive Media Console (OMC) for Windows 8 as well as the classic desktop version of OMC.

-If you want WMV (video) or WMA (audiobooks and music) support on your Windows 8 machine, then you will need to use the classic desktop version of OMC.
-This version can only be used with Windows 8 because it requires “Desktop mode.”
+If you'd like WMV (video) or WMA (audiobooks and music) support on your Windows 8 machine, then you'll need to use the classic desktop version of OMC.
+This version can only be used with Windows 8 because it requires "Desktop mode."

 You can even install both versions of OMC if you're using Windows 8 (not RT).
-That way, you can read eBooks, listen to MP3 audiobooks, and enjoy the refreshed user interface on the Windows 8 version, and use the classic desktop version to listen to or watch WMA or WMV titles.
+That way, you can read eBooks, listen to MP3 audiobooks, and enjoy the refreshed user interface on the Windows 8 version, and use the classic desktop version to enjoy WMA or WMV titles.